persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - no wheel event on Add button

-      - an uncheck line == right side of the wizard disable
+      - an uncheck line == right side of the wizard disabled

       - choose item 'All' in the list of Add button => add all distributions in the list